Neutrino astronomy: Detection methods

 Due to the rareness of neutrino interactions, it is important to maintain a low background signal.
 For this reason, most neutrino detectors are constructed under a rock or water overburden.
 This overburden shields against most cosmic rays in the atmosphere; only some of the highest-energy muons are able to penetrate to the depths of our detectors.
 Detectors must include ways of dealing with data from muons so as to not confuse them with neutrinos.
 Along with more complicated measures, if a muon track is first detected outside of the desired "fiducial" volume, the event is treated as a muon and not considered.
 Ignoring events outside the fiducial volume also decreases the signal from radiation outside the detector.

 Despite shielding efforts, it is inevitable that some background will make it into the detector, many times in the form of radioactive impurities within the detector itself.
-At this point, if it is impossible to differentiate between the background and true signal, the a Monte Carlo simulation must be used to model the background.
+At this point, if it is impossible to differentiate between the background and true signal, a Monte Carlo simulation must be used to model the background.
 While it may be unknown if an individual event is background or signal, it is possible to detect an excess about the background, signifying existence of the desired signal.